Dong-A University: Campuses

 Dong-A University has Seunghak, Gudeok, and Bumin campuses.
+Seunghak is main campus and Gudeok is smallest campus.
+And Bumin campus is small, but it has high building.
+So, Many students can use this campus.

 Seunghak Campus

 The Seunghak Campus is on the slopes of Mt.
 Seunghak, where one can get a view of Ulsuk-do, an islet that is home to migratory birds near the mouth of the Nakdong River.
 With a total area of 704,917 m2, the Seunghak campus accommodates the offices of university administration and the offices of colleges such as the College of Humanities, the College of Natural Sciences, the College of Human Ecology, the College of Business Administration, the College of Natural Resources and Life Sciences, the College of Engineering, and the College of Physical Education.
 The Seunghak Campus is the location of four graduate schools: the Graduate School of Business Administration, Graduate School of Education, and Graduate School of Industrial Information, as well as 18 research institutes, and 18 subsidiary organizations.

 Gudeok Campus

 The Gudeok Campus is 20 minute from the other campuses and is found at the foot of Mt.
 Gudeok and Daeshin Citizens' Park.
 The campus is set beside the heavily forested entrance to Daeshin Citizen's Park.
 The land area of the campus is 45,542 m2.
 There are three colleges and two graduate schools here including the College of Social Sciences, College of Arts, College of Medicine, School of Mass Communication, and Graduate School of Social Welfare.
 Additionally, the Gudeok Campus hosts 7 subsidiary research institutes and 2 subsidiary organs.
-The Dong-A University Medical Center plays a leading medical role in research and treatment in Busan and Gyeongsangnam-do areas.
+The Dong-A University Medical Center plays a leading medical role in research and treatment in Busan and South Gyeongsang Province areas.

 The Gudeok Campus contains some of the oldest buildings on the university, including the Dong-A University Museum building.
 The museum's exhibit halls were to move to the stately Old Law Courts building at the Bumin Campus and re-open in September 2007.